nicholascode-hub/japanese_lucky_game.py/README.md

 # japanese_lucky_game.py

 try your luck ! at this time,with python.

+how was the result? share it with someone !